elegantchaos/XPkg/README.md

 ## Installation

-Running `curl https://raw.githubusercontent.com/elegantchaos/XPkg/master/.bin/bootstrap` should get you up and running.
+Running `curl https://raw.githubusercontent.com/elegantchaos/XPkg/master/.bin/bootstrap | bash` should get you up and running.

 What this does is:
 - clone the project into `.local/share/xpkg`